 This is the main phase of a KDD process.
 The transformed data is subjected to data-mining methods like grouping, clustering, regression, etc. This is done iteratively to bring the best results.
 Different techniques can be used depending on the requirements.

 This is the final step.
 In this, the obtained knowledge is documented and presented for further analysis.
-Various Data Visualisation tools are used in this step to depict the acquired knowledge in a beautiful and understandable way.
+Various Data Visualisation tools are used in this step to depicting the acquired knowledge in a beautiful and understandable way.

 Real Life Use-Cases of Data Mining

-Every organisation from Amazon, Flipkart, Netflix, to Facebook, Twitter, Instagram, to even Walmart, is putting Data Mining to good use.
+Every organization from Amazon, Flipkart, Netflix, to Facebook, Twitter, Instagram, to even Walmart, is putting Data Mining to good use.
 In this section, we’ll talk about four broad use cases of Data Mining that are an integral part of your day-to-day life.

 Telecom service providers use Data Mining to predict the “churn” – a term used by them for when a customer ditches them for another provider.
 Apart from that, they collate billing information, website visits, customer care interactions, and other such things to give each customer a probability score.
 Then, those customers that are on a higher risk of “churning” are provided offers and incentives.

-E-commerce is easily the most one known use case when it comes to Data Mining.
+E-commerce is easily the most known use case when it comes to Data Mining.
 One of the most famous of them is, of course, Amazon.
 They use extremely sophisticated mining techniques.
 Check out the “People who viewed that product, also liked this” functionality for instance!

 Supermarkets are also an interesting use case of Data Mining.
 Mining the purchase history of customers allows them to understand their purchasing patterns.
-This information is then used by the supermarkets to provide personalised offers to the customers.
+This information is then used by the supermarkets to provide personalized offers to the customers.
 Oh, and did we tell you about what Target did using Data Mining?
 (Yes, we did!)

 Retailers club their customers into Recency, Frequency, and Monetary (RFM) groups.
 Using Data Mining, they target marketing to these groups.
 A customer who spends little but frequently and his last purchase was fairly recent will be handled differently than a customer who spent a lot but only once.